Power Variability: Fixed

-Since no one has said anything about this underprized binocular, I want to do it some justice here.
+Since no one has said anything about this under-prized binocular, I want to do it some justice here.
 With all the techs and specs it sports, it definitely deserves its 15 minutes of fame.
-In fact, it is has also taken out the number one position on our ‘Best Binoculars Under $1000’ list (which you can check out here), that’s how much we like this MeoPro.
+In fact, it is has also taken out the number one position on our 'Best Binoculars Under $1000' list, that's how much we like this MeoPro.

 So, if you're eager to get a head start on seeing what Meopta has in store for you, read over the Q&A to expand your horizons.